aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/re-installing-aspose-slides-for-reporting-services/_index.md

 ```

-**Step** **11:** If MSI installer has not removed the above lines while uninstalling Aspose.Slides for Reporting Services, just remove these lines from **rssrvpolicy.config** file.
+**Step** **11:** If the MSI installer has not removed the lines above when it uninstalled the product, remove those lines from the **rssrvpolicy.config** file now.

-**Step** **12:** If Aspose.Slides for Reporting Services was also installed with Microsoft Visual Studio for RDL report development and export to PowerPoint Formats within Microsoft Visual Studio environment: the binary file Aspose.Slides.ReportingServices.dll and configuration files ( **rsreportserver.config** and **rssrvpolicy.config** ) in case of Microsoft Visual Studio 2008 will be typically located at:
+**Step** **12:** If Aspose.Slides for Reporting Services was also installed with Microsoft Visual Studio for RDL report development and export to PowerPoint Formats within Microsoft Visual Studio environment, the binary file Aspose.Slides.ReportingServices.dll and configuration files ( **rsreportserver.config** and **rssrvpolicy.config** ) in case of Microsoft Visual Studio 2008 should be:

 **OS Root Drive\Program Files\Microsoft Visual Studio 9.0\Common7\IDE\PrivateAssemblies**

-**Step** **13:** If MSI installer has not removed the **Aspose.Slides.ReportingServices.dll** binary, delete it.
-Moreover, if it has not updated the **rsreportserver.config** and **rssrvpolicy.config** files to remove PowerPoint Format Extensions and code execution permissions respectively, remove them manually in the same way as explained in the previous steps.
+**Step** **13:** If the MSI installer has not removed the **Aspose.Slides.ReportingServices.dll** binary, delete it.
+Moreover, if it has not updated the **rsreportserver.config** and **rssrvpolicy.config** files to remove PowerPoint Format Extensions and code execution permissions respectively, you have to remove them manually the same way you did with files in previous steps.

-**Step** **14:** Now, it is time to re-install the Aspose.Slides for Reporting Services.
-This can be done either through MSI installer or manually as explained in the previous sections.
+**Step** **14:** It is time to reinstall Aspose.Slides for Reporting Services.
+Use the MSI installer for automatic installation or do it manually.